 Moose are one of the most widespread and commonly encountered large mammal species in the traditional territory.
 They are culturally important to the Kaska, and an integral component of large predator-prey systems.
-Moose populations in the plan area are generally at a higher density that other regions in the north.

 Moose occupy most of the plan area in one season or another, but most of the winter range occurs in the valley bottoms or on large river floodplains.
 Moose are associated with riparian habitats, especially floodplains and large wetlands.

-Generally, areas with a mosaic types of habitat are best for moose, including adequate openings for browse, forested cover for thermal, security and snow interception, and mineral licks.
+Generally, areas with a mosaic of habitat types are best for moose, including adequate openings for browse, forested cover for thermal, security and snow interception, and mineral licks.
 The most critical habitats are winter and calving ranges, since the challenges of winter survival and calf survival are greatly increased when important habitat elements are removed or reduced in quality.

 There are large areas of winter range that are regionally important and support a large number of wintering moose such as the Liard Basin, Kechika River, and forested land north of Kwadacha.
 There are also smaller landscape level concentrations of winter habitat throughout the traditional territory.